 Maintaining the security of your virtualized environment requires following best practices in firewall permissions, and other security tools, as well as infrastructure components.

 VMware provides a manual on Security Best Practices for vSphere infrastructure, but also clearly states that it “...is only one of the sources you must use to ensure a secure environment.”

 Even in a fully managed deployment, businesses that have a dedicated vCenter instance can maintain a significant degree of visibility and access into their systems, while preserving the security, performance, and efficiency of a managed solution.

 Achieving those same performance and consistency levels by managing your own VMware solution is possible, for some organizations in certain situations, but is rarely an efficient use of employee time and energy.

 See How VMware Private Cloud Can Save Your Business Money

-Duncan has over 15 years of experience in the Internet Hosting industry, including stints at Rackspace and Peer 1 Hosting.
-He joined Liquid Web in 2018, and has been actively shaping our Dedicated and VMware Private Cloud product lines.
+Duncan has over 15 years of experience in the Internet Hosting Industry, including stints at Rackspace and Peer 1 Hosting.
+Duncan formerly led Dedicated and VMware Private Cloud product lines at Liquid Web.
 Duncan calls San Antonio, Texas home where he lives with his family.

 Keep up to date with the latest Hosting news.